MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 ***Design recommendations***

-- It is strongly recommended that the principal of “**traffic in Azure stays in Azure**” is followed, so that communication across resources in Azure, even if they are in different regions, occurs via the Microsoft backbone network.
+- It is recommended to follow the principle of “**traffic in Azure stays in Azure**” for communication to travel across resources in Azure via the Microsoft backbone network, even when they're in different regions.

 - Use Azure Virtual WAN to establish global connectivity across customer networks in Azure, with traffic routed across regions from VHub to VHub (currently in preview).

-- Connect Virtual Networks in an Azure region to an Azure Virtual WAN VHub in the same region using Virtual Network Peering.
+- Connect virtual networks in an Azure region to an Azure Virtual WAN VHub in the same region using virtual network peering.

-- Use Virtual Network Peering to connect different VNets in Azure together.
+- Use virtual network peering to connect different VNets in Azure together.

 - When Azure Virtual WAN is not being used, connect VNets across Azure regions via Global VNet Peering.

 - Only consider ExpressRoute as an alternative to connect VNets across Azure after previous options (Virtual WAN or Global VNet peering) have been evaluated and determined not to be suitable for the customer’s scenario.

-- Use Azure Firewall or an NVA to enable transitive routing across Virtual Networks connected via peering.
+- Use Azure Firewall or an NVA to enable transitive routing across virtual networks connected via peering.

 <!-- -->